 This article by Elena (formerly Lenaexpat) invites us to share a very intimate moment.
-A moment that is experienced living abroad as an expat and, true to form, nothing like one would imagine.
+A moment that she experienced when she underwent a surgery while living abroad as an expat and, true to form, nothing like one would imagine.

 I thought long and hard before writing this article but eventually decided to share my experience in the hope that it might be of help to many women.
 Especially of course, Expatclic readers.

 When all is going well, you give little thought to being away from your country of origin, your home, family and friends.
 But when something goes wrong, I guarantee feeling the distance becomes only too devastating!

 I am an optimistic and very happy to be an expatriate.
 The story I’m about to tell was a steep learning curve and tested me thoroughly.
 Although I learned from this surgery while living abroad just how lucky I am.